|FACULTY OF ENGINEERING|

 2.2 A candidate must complete a minimum of 6 (six) courses, equivalent to 18 credits from the Faculty of Engineering, with a minimum of 5 (five) courses, equivalent to 15 credits taken in the specific program.

 2.3 For non-engineering courses, candidates will be expected to choose courses from an approved list and must receive permission from the Departmental MEng Coordinator and the Faculty of Engineering Coordinator.
-No more than 2 (two) courses, equivalent to 6 credits, can be taken from another graduate program.
+No more than 2 (two) non-engineering courses, equivalent to 6 credits, can be taken from another graduate program.

 2.4 MEng students will be generally expected to choose their courses from the MEng Course List.
 Special permission from the MEng Coordinator will be needed for registering in a course outside the MEng Course List.